 The NSAA limits the use of motorized carts during the State Championships.
-Only Rules Officials, Scoring Monitors and Media Personnel are allowed to have a cart on the course.
-Spectators are not allowed to rent carts to follow the golfers.
-Individuals meeting the criteria of the Americans with Disabilities Act will be allowed to rent a cart during the District Tournament.
+Rules Officials, Scoring Monitors and Media Personnel are allowed to have a cart on the course.
+Spectators generally are not allowed to rent carts to follow the golfers.

+However, individuals meeting the criteria of the Americans with Disabilities Act may be allowed to rent a cart during the State Tournament.
 Permission must be verified and approved by the NSAA staff member at each course.